 - A reasonably accurate reproduction of the Japanese carrier Akagi in most shots, save a long shot where a modern nuclear-powered supercarrier was rather inexplicably used instead.
 Trope played both ways.

-- Modern angled-deck aircraft carrier playing the USS Hornet during the Doolittle's Raid sequence, with reasonably good reproduction and restored B-25s flying off it.
+- Modern angled-deck aircraft carrier playing the USS Hornet during the Doolittle's Raid sequence, with reasonably good reproduction and restored B-25s (of a model which didn't exist until a year after the raid) flying off it.
 Trope played both ways.

 - Tora!
 Tora!
 Tora! is based around the bombing of Pearl Harbour.
-It has a bunch of then-modern ships standing in for the vessels under attack, and a bunch of American T-6 Texan trainers extensively rebuilt to look like the Japanese carrier aircraft.
+It has a bunch of then-modern ships standing in for the vessels under attack, and a bunch of North American T-6 Texan trainers extensively rebuilt to look like the Japanese carrier aircraft.
 Some of these rebuilds went on to appear in Midway and Pearl Harbor.
 Most of the American planes are actual restored planes or reasonably good scale models.
-When they were filming every single Zero ever made had been destroyed.
-The Zero is similar to the North American Texan in the first place, making it a natural Weapon Understudy.
+At the time of filming, there were no flyable Japanese Zeroes in existence, hence the use of the T-6 Texan.

 - Empire of the Sun featured a Soviet GAZ-69 jee... uh, light troop carrier as an Imperial-era Japanese military SUV.